 Them: “Thank you!”

 Me: “You’re welcome.
 That actually leads to the other reason I wanted to get in touch with you.
-It’s rare that I run into people like yourself and I was going to kick myself if I didn’t at least call and ask, do you keep your options open for doing anything different?
+It’s rare that I run into people like yourself and I was going to kick myself if I didn’t at least call and ask, are you married to your job, or do you keep your options open for doing anything different?

 Them: “Well yeah, what do you do?”

-Me: “I work with a leadership development company.
+Me: “I work with a couple guys that are launching a next-generation Amazon.
 We’re expanding right now and looking for some sharp people.
 I can’t promise anything, but why don’t we grab a coffee, discuss some of the details and see if it’s a fit?”